UK flagship fusion machine’s next phase of cutting-edge research

 Andrew Thornton, Head of MAST Upgrade Operations

-The fifth campaign will focus on four key areas critical to the development of future fusion power plants such as STEP:
+The fifth campaign will focus on 4 key areas critical to the development of future fusion power plants:

-This fifth round of experiments will build on the world-first achievements of MAST Upgrade’s fourth campaign, where scientists successfully suppressed plasma instabilities in a spherical tokamak for the first time.
-The campaign also set a record for power injected into MAST Upgrade’s plasma at 3.8 MW and demonstrated world-first independent control of the plasma exhaust in the upper and lower divertors.
+This fifth round of experiments will build on the world-first achievements of MAST Upgrade’s fourth campaign.
+In that campaign scientists successfully suppressed plasma instabilities in a spherical tokamak for the first time.
+It also set a record for power injected into MAST Upgrade’s plasma at 3.8 MW and demonstrated world-first independent control of the plasma exhaust in the upper and lower divertors.

-The response to the fourth campaign – with 125 research proposals submitted – demonstrates global confidence in MAST Upgrade’s unique capabilities and its role in shaping the future of fusion energy.
+The fourth campaign had 125 research proposals submitted.
+This demonstrates global confidence in MAST Upgrade’s unique capabilities and its role in shaping the future of fusion energy.

-The cutting-edge research carried out by the MAST Upgrade team is paving the way for fusion to provide abundant, clean energy for future generations.
+The MAST Upgrade team’s cutting-edge research is paving the way for fusion to provide abundant, clean energy for future generations.